Pahlavi Iran: Allied occupation of Iran

-During the rest of World War II, Iran became a major conduit for British and American aid to the Soviet Union and an avenue through which over 120,000 Polish refugees and Polish Armed Forces fled the Axis advance.
-At the 1943 Tehran Conference, the Allied "Big Three"—Joseph Stalin, Franklin D. Roosevelt, and Winston Churchill—issued the Tehran Declaration to guarantee the post-war independence and boundaries of Iran.
+During the remainder of World War II, Iran became a major conduit for British and American aid to the Soviet Union, as well as an escape for more than 120,000 Polish refugees and members of the Polish Armed Forces fleeing the Axis advance.
+At the 1943 Tehran Conference, the Allied "Big Three"—Joseph Stalin, Franklin D. Roosevelt, and Winston Churchill—issued the Tehran Declaration, reaffirming their commitment to preserving Iran's post-war independence and territorial integrity.